Ancient Thera Santorini Greece

-The Mesa Vouno Mountains are a backdrop for Kamari, the village where I’m staying on the island of Thira.
-Ancient Thera is Santorini’s historical city on top of the Mountains, where sweeping views of the Aegean Sea are fantastic!
+The Mesa Vouno Mountains are a backdrop for Kamari, the village where I’m staying on the Greek Island of Thira.
+Ancient “Thera” is Santorini’s historical city on top of a Mountain, where sweeping views of the Aegean Sea are fantastic!

 Thera History